FIFA 18: Story

 The story begins with a TV-style 'previously on' section that recaps the key events of the first journey.
 Then the game cuts to Alex Hunter and his friend Danny Williams, enjoying their last day on holiday in Brazil, before they are approached by some young kids who challenge them to a football game.
-After returning home to England, Alex and his team are informed about a pre-season tournament in the US, before which Alex is invited to an interview with Rio Ferdinand, but later runs into his old friend and rival Gareth Walker, who says he can't believe that Alex is still with his agent Michael Taylor.
+After returning home to England, Alex and his team are informed about a pre-season tournament in the US, before which Alex is invited to an interview with Rio Ferdinand, but later runs into his old friend and rival Gareth Walker, who says he can not believe that Alex is still with his agent Michael Taylor.
 Then at the tour in LA, Alex's team faces off against Real Madrid and at the end of the match, regardless of the result, Alex swaps numbers with Cristiano Ronaldo, who suggests that Alex comes and plays for Madrid, having been impressed by his play.
 If the player beats Real Madrid, they play against LA Galaxy, where Hunter encounters Gyasi Zardes in the tunnel before the match starts.
 Alex also meets his father during the tour, and begrudgingly accepts an invitation to have dinner with him.
 After the tour, Alex Hunter and his teammates go to Chicago where they participate in the MLS All-Star Game.

 Following the first game of the new Premier League season, Michael tells Alex that none other than Real Madrid are keen on signing him.
 Despite it being a risky move with Alex who is still in his youth, he decides to follow his dreams, and put forward a transfer request.
 This causes both Alex's teammates and the fans to lose faith in his commitment to the team – even to the point of the fans booing him when he is subbed on during a game.
-Unfortunately, just one day before the transfer window closes, Michael reveals that he found out that the Real Madrid deal was a scam, and that they were never interested in him joining their team.
-While the club executive appreciates that neither Michael or Alex had any reason to believe the deal was fake, it doesn't counter the fact that Alex put a transfer request in – meaning that he wanted to leave.
+Just one day before the transfer window closes, Michael reveals that he found out that the Real Madrid deal was a scam, and that they were never interested in him joining their team.
+While the club executive appreciates that neither Michael or Alex had any reason to believe the deal was fake, it does not counter the fact that Alex put a transfer request in – meaning that he wanted to leave.
 Alex is subsequently pulled from the senior squad and put on the youth squad.
 With just hours until the deadline, Michael admits that he really wanted to sign Alex with Madrid because he was falling behind in his reputation as an agent, and so he went with the deal without really thinking too much.
 Alex is enraged at Michael for gambling his football career for his personal gain, and the player is then given the option to forgive Michael and stay with him, or fire him due to his almost career ending mistake.